RotherOSS/doc-otobo-installation/content/installation.rst

       Disabled

-Step 1: Unpack and Install the Application
+Step 1: Unpack and Install OTOBO
 ------------------------------------------

 You can obtain either ``otobo-x.y.z.tar.gz`` or ``otobo-x.y.z.tar.bz2``.
 Unpack the source archive (for example, using ``tar``) into the directory ``/opt``, and create a symbolic link ``/opt/otobo`` that points to ``/opt/otobo-x.y.z``. **Do not forget** to replace the version numbers!